xiguagua/tailscale/cmd/k8s-operator/HA.md

 ^ And those seem to persist even when --accept-routes is off on the client- because these are CGNAT?

-v0.0.3proxycidr - current operator tag
+v0.0.14proxycidr - current operator tag
+v0.0.15proxycidr - proxy tags

+need to --accept-routes on client for this to work
+TODO: can we bypass that?

 next steps:
 - when a new ingress Service exposed, update service ConfigMaps